conradwt/dockercoins-using-k3d/README.md

 k3d cluster create dockercoins --agents 3 -p "8082:30080@agent[0]" --servers 3 --wait
 ```

-Note: Servers represent the nodes for out control plan and agents represents the nodes for which we can deploy out application.
+Note: Servers represent the nodes for our control plan and agents represents the nodes for that we can deploy our application.
 For additional information, please read [here](https://rancher.com/docs/k3s/latest/en/architecture).

 ## Create Necessary Environment Variables